-Our curriculum secures results well beyond the national average for all our students and ensures they have the skills and aptitudes they need to be successful in their lifelong learning.
-We aim for excellence and Ofsted rated our curriculum ‘outstanding’ because “it’s highly motivating” and “meets students’ needs well”.
-We believe that if our students are to become responsible and effective participators in the global workforce of the future, they will need high quality thinking and interpersonal skills as well as a broad knowledge and understanding across a range of disciplines.
-In lessons at The Earls, students don’t just reflect on what they’ve learnt but on how they’ve learnt so that they can transfer their skills into new settings.
+Our curriculum ensures that students have the skills, knowledge, and aptitudes they need to be successful learners in a rapidly changing world.
+Securing results consistently above the national average, we aim for excellence by creating a curriculum that motivates students and provides them with a broad, balanced range of subjects designed to keep their options open when it comes to future study.
+If our students are to become responsible and effective participators in the global workplace of the future, they will need high-quality thinking and interpersonal skills.
+They will need to be creative, resilient and unafraid of failure and struggle, as these are integral features of learning and progress.
+In lessons at The Earls, students don’t just reflect on what they have learnt but on how they have learnt it so that they can transfer their skills into new contexts.

-At Key Stage 3 our students learn all the National Curriculum subjects and all participate in a range of memorable experiences from singing in a Eurovision Song Contest in Year 7 to exploring the geographical features of Dovedale in the Peak District and writing songs for a competition in Year 8.
-Thinking creatively and performing confidently are essential skills for wellbeing and our students take part enthusiastically in Drama, Dance and Music.
+In Years 7 to 9, our students take a full complement of national curriculum subjects and all participate in memorable experiences from singing in a Eurovision Song Contest to exploring the geographical features of Dovedale in the Peak District.
+Thinking creatively and performing confidently are essential skills for wellbeing and our students take part enthusiastically in Art, Drama, Dance, and Music.

 In Years 10 and 11 we offer a wide variety of options subjects which incorporate traditional academic subjects as well as modern vocational ones.
 These allow students to develop a personalised curriculum around their core subjects of English, Maths, Science, a humanity and/or a language.